ianmackenzie/elm-geometry/README.md

 OpenSolid consists of a set of Elm libraries for working with geometry.
-It is intended to provide a solid foundation for HTML-based applications in areas such as CAD (computer-aided design), CAM (computer-aided manufacturing), 2D/3D visualization, and potentially games or simulation (although OpenSolid prioritizes flexibility and expressiveness over raw speed).
+It is intended to provide a solid foundation for HTML-based applications in areas such as CAD (computer-aided design), CAM (computer-aided manufacturing), 2D/3D visualization, and potentially games or simulations (although OpenSolid prioritizes flexibility and expressiveness over raw speed).

 This library defines the OpenSolid core data types - vectors, directions,